 Frequently Asked Questions

+An e-commerce business is a company that sells products or services online.
+Customers visit your e-commerce website, look at product pages, select products to be put in their carts, and finally, purchase them digitally.
 You can market physical goods, digital goods, or services.
 When an order is placed, the payment goes through a payment gateway, is processed, and the order is fulfilled either by shipping or download.
 E-commerce removes geographical limitations, giving businesses access to a global market.

+High-converting product pages require compelling headlines, quality images, clear CTAs, detailed descriptions, trust signals, and customer reviews.
+Use bullet points for readability and highlight benefits over just features.
 Incorporate urgency triggers like limited stock or fast delivery.
 Optimize for SEO using keywords customers search for.
 Include a seamless shopping cart experience and responsive design for all devices.

 BrandLoom helps design e-commerce websites and product pages that are both visually appealing and conversion-focused.
 Our UI/UX expertise ensures every visitor to your e-commerce store is more likely to become a buyer, boosting revenue and maximizing long-term performance.

 Effective e-commerce marketing involves SEO, social media, email campaigns, influencer collaborations, content creation, and affiliate marketing.
 SEO helps your e-commerce website rank higher in search engines, while social media platforms like Instagram and Facebook can drive direct traffic to product pages.
+Email marketing nurtures leads and encourages repeat purchases.
+BrandLoom develops tailored ecommerce marketing plans that blend organic and paid strategies for measurable growth.

 Affiliate marketing is a performance-based strategy where individuals or businesses promote your e-commerce products and earn a commission for every sale they generate.
 These affiliates use platforms like blogs, social media, YouTube, or email newsletters to drive traffic to your e-commerce website using trackable links.
 It’s a low-risk, high-reward marketing tactic that expands your online store’s visibility without upfront costs.